 The bureaucracy is taken as the being of the state, the spiritual being of society; it is its private property.
 The general spirit of the bureaucracy is its secrecy, mystery of delicate performance as the possession of state, preserved inwardly work mode, which it performs by means of the hierarchy, though externally bureaucracy functions as a closed corporation.
 Treasure of knowledge possessed by bureaucracy gives it authority, which it retains by the means of passive obedience, loyalty in authority, the mechanism of formalistic behaviour, allegiance to existing fixed principles, conceptions and traditions.
 In course of time bureaucracy turns this spiritualism into crass materialism; for the individual, the end of the state becomes his private end which he nurtures for pursuit of higher posts in career ladder.
 This notion about bureaucracy was criticised by Marx.
 According to Marx, bureaucracy helps concentrating the ownership of surplus in the hands of the capitalist class and is interested in retaining the existing exploitative capitalist system for its own vested interest and career aspirations.
 Marx argued that bureaucracy uses the state apparatus to maintain the status quo in class divided society, and functions in the interest of the dominant capitalist ruling class, which in turn helps retaining and extending its own narrow vested interest.
-Marx thus was critical about the role of bureaucracy.
-Marx felt that "The corporation is civil society's attempt to become state; but the bureaucracy is the state which has really made itself into civil society."
+Marx thus was critical about the role of bureaucracy is the state which has really made itself into civil society."